indhu-coder/AmazonMusicClustering/README.md

 <img width="576" height="324" alt="Top tracks" src="https://github.com/user-attachments/assets/20d330de-0d26-4c7a-badf-fbd07b92deb6" />

+--->Finally export the csv file with cluster label added in the original dataframe.

 Future Assignments:

  >Tracking the songs in each clusters by year and followers also can be done.